The abducens nerve is the sixth paired cranial nerve. It has a purely somatic motor function – providing innervation to the lateral rectus muscle.

-The abducens nerve arises from the abducens nucleus in the pons of the brain, and exits the brainstem at the junction of the pons and the medulla.
+The abducens nerve arises from the abducens nucleus in the pons of the brainstem.
+It exits the brainstem at the junction of the pons and the medulla.

-The abducens nerve innervates a single muscle – the lateral rectus, one of the muscles of oculomotion.
-This muscle takes its origin from the common tendinous ring, and acts to abduct the eyeball (i.e. to rotate the gaze away from the midline).
+The lateral rectus originates from the lateral part of the common tendinous ring, and attaches to the anterolateral aspect of the sclera.
+It acts to abduct the eyeball (i.e. to rotate the gaze away from the midline).

-Other causes of abducens nerve damage include diabetic neuropathy and thrombophlebitis of the cavernous sinus – in these cases, it is rare for the abducens nerve to be affected in isolation.
+Other causes include diabetic neuropathy and thrombophlebitis of the cavernous sinus (in these cases, it is rare for the abducens nerve to be affected in isolation).

 Clinical features of abducens nerve palsy include diplopia, the affected eye resting in adduction (due to unopposed activity of the medial rectus), and inability to abduct the eye.
 The patient may attempt to compensate by rotating their head to allow the eye to look sideways.